tmatheusdiniz/42-get_next_line/README.md

 > The aim of this project is to code a function that reads a file line by line, manipulating one or more file descriptors.

-### Resources i used for code it
+### 🛠️ Resources i used for code it
 [C language Docs](https://www.gnu.org/software/c-intro-and-ref/manual/c-intro-and-ref.html)

-Look for functions open, read and write.
-In addition, looks for statics variable.
+Try to learn about open, read and write functions.
+Also, learn how you can use static variables.

 This project is short, so you won't have much work to code it.

 ## ⚙️ Usage